oracle-livelabs/converged/microservices-ords-security/teardown/teardown.md

 </copy>
 ```

-* Delete manually  **Data Safe Private Endpoint** and, on Autonomous DB console, deregister from Data Safe:
+* Delete manually  **Data Safe Private Endpoint** and, on the Autonomous DB console, deregister from Data Safe:
 ![deregister](./images/deregister.png " ")

 * Proceed with deletion of resource provisioned via Terraform: